chamikasudusinghe/nocml/README.md

 Each hop of a flit is depicted in 6 lines; connection to network interface, waking up of the router, flit passing through the router.

+### Simulation Edits

+packet type - GETS, GETX, PUTX, PUTS, DATA, ACK directory address of the packet - ex: 0x1dc0

+Newly extracted data were added to the SwitchAllocator line and the SwitchAllocator line was used to extract features to be used in the machine learning model.

 [Initial] - Initial set of word done on the dataset from extraction, feature engineering to machine learning pipelines.
 Models run here to detect  dos attacks have limited features. ##errorneous features are also included.

 include future work as well